Richard Dawkins' 8-buttoned Creation Machine

 + if more uniform: stars, star clusters, galaxies and galactic clusters could never form

-Distance of moon from the earth
+Distance of the moon from the earth

-Distance of earth from the sun
+Distance of the earth from the sun

 + Freezing temperatures would not permit life to survive, or even to develop